Adisutjipto Airport: New airport

 The limited availability of land around the airport, and over-capacity caused the government to plan to relocate the airport to Temon in Kulon Progo Regency.
-PT Angkasa Pura I and Yogyakarta provincial government has decided to build the new airport in Kulonprogo (include the airport city).
-It will be built without central government funding, and will be built by joint venture between PT Angkasa Pura I and GVK Group from India with 51 and 49 percent shares, respectively.
-The new airport can accommodate up to 30 million passengers per year, and expected to boost the tourism economy, trade and industry of the country.
-Scheduled to be completed in 2019, and fully operated in 2020.
+PT Angkasa Pura I and the Yogyakarta provincial government built the new airport in Kulonprogo (including the airport city).
+It was built as a joint venture between PT Angkasa Pura I and the Indian GVK Group with 51 and 49 percent of shares, respectively.
+The new airport can accommodate up to 30 million passengers per year and was opened in 2020.

-As of 29 March 2020, Adisutjipto will only serve limited commercial, military, and private aviation.
+As of 29 March 2020, Adisutjipto only serves limited commercial, military, and private aviation.